UP Police books Twitter, others for circulating video, says tried to provoke communal unrest | Law-Order

 The police action came within hours of Congress leader Rahul Gandhi and Uttar Pradesh Chief Minister Yogi Adityanath exchanging remarks on Twitter over the incident.

-Meanwhile, the Press Club of India (PCI) also took note of the police action and demanded that the FIR naming the journalists should be quashed because it shows “vendetta” of the Ghaziabad police to create a “sense of terror” in the media and society at large.
+The Press Club of India (PCI) has demanded that the FIR naming the journalists should be quashed because it shows ''vendetta'' by the Ghaziabad police to create a ''sense of terror'' in the media and society at large.

 In a video clip, which surfaced on social media on June 14, the elderly Muslim man, Abdul Shamad Saifi, is heard saying he was thrashed by some young men and asked to chant ''Jai Shri Ram''.